Saikumarsoma4334/StrokeRisk/Readme.md

-# Project Title: Stroke Prediction Analysis
+# Project Title: A NOVEL APPROACH TO PREDICT STROKE RISK USING MACHINE LEARNING ALGORITHMS AND CLASSIFIERS

 ## Description
 This project, developed by Saikumar Soma, focuses on predicting stroke occurrences based on various health parameters.
 The analysis is conducted using a Jupyter notebook (`Final_code.ipynb`) and a dataset (`healthcare-dataset-stroke-data.csv`).